Little Mix Talk Trump And The Women’s March

 This week saw Perrie Edwards, Leigh-Anne Pinnock, Jade Thirlwall, and Jesy Nelson of Little Mix sitting for an interview on the Zach Sang show.
 Eventually, the conversation turned to the topics that are dominating recent headlines: Donald Trump, the worldwide Women’s Marches in protest of him, and United Kingdom Prime Minister Theresa May.

 Zach Sang asked the ladies of Little Mix about a current political debate facing the United Kingdom: whether or not Donald Trump should be permitted to visit the UK.
-A current petition to prevent Trump from visiting the UK has almost two million signatures, and Parliament is expected to make a decision on the matter on February 20th.
+A current petition to prevent Trump from visiting the UK has almost 2 million signatures, and Parliament is expected to make a decision on the matter on February 20.

 Little Mix responded with awkward laughter to Sang’s question, but eventually Jade Thirwall, one of the members of Little Mix, stated that “we welcome all visitors.”
 Little Mix’s statement about Trump stands in contrast to Trump’s recent executive order that banned visitors to the United States from several countries with majority Islamic populations.

-Jade Thirlwall of Little Mi, has previously voiced her displeasure over another issue that Trump supported: Britain’s decision to leave the European Union.
+Jade Thirlwall of Little Mix, has previously voiced her displeasure over another issue that Trump supported: Britain’s decision to leave the European Union.
 In a Tweet made on the official Little Mix account the morning after the Brexit vote, Jade called the results “awful news to wake up to.”

 Awful news to wake up to.
 What have we done Britain?
 I hope in years to come I can say I was wrong. xjadex pic.twitter.com/32wfuWi9bz